|

 his back and legs.
 He wandered over to a window, and had no trouble

 getting it open.
-The alarm sounded, but the coon had escaped by the time
+The alarm sounded, but the coon had escaped by the

 anyone realized what had happened.
 Although he had increased in weight